tiandiao123/Pix2PixHD-TensorFlow/README.md

 python main2.py --dataroot /data1/cuiqingli/data/render_v5/denseposeV4_512 --sample_st 1 --sample_ed 80 --num_epochs 10 \
 --batch_size 2 --frame_count 11 --resize_w 512 --resize_h 512 --mode train --lr 0.0002 --model_name model512_denseposeV4_mse_0611 --gpu_ids 0
 ```
-NOTE: For the generator, the U-net encoder-decoder is implemented.
-For the discriminator, a 70x70 discriminator is implemented.
-Both these choices have been experimentally proven to be the best compared to some of the alternatives by the authors of pix2pix.
-Also, as specified in the errata in the [pix2pix paper](https://arxiv.org/pdf/1611.07004.pdf) (Sec.6.3), batchnorm is removed from bottleneck layer.

 4. Test
 ```